mattstratton/writing/dev.to/my-brewfile/my-brewfile.md

 - [asciinema](https://formulae.brew.sh/formula/asciinema): Record what you do in a terminal!
 Fancy!
 - [autojump](https://formulae.brew.sh/formula/autojump): Little fun tool to make it easier to [jump to a different directory](https://github.com/wting/autojump).
 - [diff-so-fancy](https://formulae.brew.sh/formula/diff-so-fancy): Make your [diffs look cooler ](https://github.com/so-fancy/diff-so-fancy)and more readable.
-- [direnv](https://formulae.brew.sh/formula/direnv): I don't use this as much as I should, but let's you do fancy stuff like [adjust environment variables based on the current directory](https://direnv.net/).
+- [direnv](https://formulae.brew.sh/formula/direnv): I don't use this as much as I should, but lets you do fancy stuff like [adjust environment variables based on the current directory](https://direnv.net/).
 - [gh](https://formulae.brew.sh/formula/gh): Command-line [tool for GitHub stuff](https://github.com/cli/cli).
 New, but cool.
 - [git-extras](https://formulae.brew.sh/formula/git-extras): Lots of [extra helper stuff](https://github.com/tj/git-extras/blob/master/Commands.md) for `git`
 - [hub](https://formulae.brew.sh/formula/hub): Some GitHub [things](https://github.com/github/hub) that `gh` doesn't quite do...yet.